Helping Residents Reach their Fullest Potential

 Helping Seniors Age in Place

 More than 42 percent of BHC’s resident households are seniors age 55 and older.
-BHC’s eight communities for these active adults with low-to-moderate incomes are each with staffed community social workers and geriatric specialists onsite.
+BHC’s 10 communities for these older adults with low-to-moderate incomes help provide barrier-free living and support services that help senior residents age in place with more vitality.
 Health screenings enable residents to manage and reduce the effects of chronic conditions.
 Exercise classes provide entertaining ways for residents to get moving, while nutrition classes promote healthy eating decisions.
-Social activities coordinated by BHC’s social workers help residents establish relationships with each other.
+Social activities coordinated by BHC’s resident services staff help residents establish relationships with each other.
 All of these services improve quality of life.

 “As seniors we feel comfortable, safe and secure.
 Our social worker and nurse provide so much to keep us aware of our health problems and needs, and assist the residents to make sure they have programs available to help them throughout the year.”